Where do I go snorkeling?

 Do you have a playground or pool?

-No, we are located directly across from a very safe swimming beach and we also have lots of grassy areas.
+There is no pool, but we are located directly across from a very safe swimming beach.
+There is also a playground onsite.

 What phone reception is available?

 Only Telstra and Optus work in Coral Bay.

 Unfortunately, being a remote town, the technology doesn’t allow us to offer reliable wifi to such a large park.
 We do have limited wifi reception via various hotspots around the park.